What is a Baker cyst?

 - X-ray, to get more information about the bones of the joint

-- MRI, if the diagnosis is still unclear after ultrasound, or if your healthcare provider is considering surgery
+- MRI, if the diagnosis is still unclear after ultrasound or your provider is considering surgery

 How is a Baker cyst treated?